sumanjs/suman/README.md

 * Provide a full-featured, non-dumbed-down API that's easy to get started with, and intuitive to use over the long-run.
 * Listen to what the community wants.
+* Leverage Javascript's strengths.
+* Don't be lazy.
+* As Suman is a command line application, we can utilize a more functional programming style

 # Suman features: